Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Related Work

-These games are typically designed as single-player games, allowing players to experience the game narrative at their own pace.
-One of the most popular examples is Bad News \cite{roozenbeek2019fake}- In Bad News, players actively learn the strategies used to create and spread fake news within the game's narrative, such as the use of emotionally charged content and the manipulation of social media platforms.
-Roozenbeek and van der Linden \cite{roozenbeek2019fake} conducted a large-scale evaluation of this game, providing evidence that through this serious game mechanic, players become more aware of the psychological techniques behind misinformation, thus improving their ability to critically evaluate real-world information.
-Another notable example is Fakey \cite{micallef2021fakey} in which the goal of the player is to support a healthy social media experience by promoting information from reliable sources rather than from low-credibility sources.
-While the multiplayer approach is less popular, there are several attempts to create PvP/team settings for misinformation games.
-For example, FakeYou! \cite{clever2020fakeyou} offers a simple mobile environment where players can create fake news headlines and test their ability to spread misinformation by challenging another player's ability to recognize misinformation.
-DoomScroll \cite{wells2024sus} proposes a team-based playing mode, where several players together try to tackle misinformation-related challenges.
+One example of such single-player games is Bad News \cite{roozenbeek2019fake}.
+Here, players actively learn the strategies used to create and spread fake news within the game's narrative, such as the use of emotionally charged content and the manipulation of social media platforms.
+Through these mechanisms, players became aware of the psychological techniques behind misinformation, improving their ability to critically evaluate real-world information.
+By contrast, in the game Fakey, the goal of the player is to support a healthy social media experience by promoting information from reliable rather than low-credibility sources \cite{micallef2021fakey}.
+Similarly, in the game Cranky Uncle, players were shown popular misconceptions related to the vaccine and shown how to counter them\cite{cook2023cranky}.